 It will take a while to sort this out.
 In the meantime, the lack of easy music licensing mechanisms in podcasting leads, for example, to iHeartRadio not offering its syndicated American Top 40 radio show in podcast form, even though it offers dozens of other syndicated broadcast radio shows as podcasts.

-Spotify is one of the few major podcasting platforms that has full music licensing.
+Spotify is one of the few major podcasting platforms that also has full music licensing.
 This raises an interesting question: do Spotify’s existing music licenses (for reproduction, distribution, and public performance) cover podcast cases where rights holders would claim that sync licenses are needed?
-Spotify’s position is that they do.
+Spotify’s position is that they do, as long as the podcasts are hosted on its Anchor platform.
 It’s not clear whether Spotify arrived at this position unilaterally or after discussion with rights holders.

 In any case, only paying Spotify subscribers can hear songs used in podcasts; they aren’t available to Spotify’s free subscribers.
 It’s also not clear whether Spotify put that restriction in place for licensing reasons–Spotify has different license terms with record labels for free vs. paid subscribers–or because Spotify wants another way to steer free users to paid subscriptions.